MarDuo2022/MarDuo2022/README.md

 ## 🌱 Learning
-I am always looking to learn and grow in my field, and I am currently learning more about data visualization and deep learning techniques.
+I am always looking to learn and grow in my data analytics adventures, and I am currently learning more about data visualization and deep learning techniques.
 I am also interested in expanding my knowledge in machine learning, data mining, and artificial intelligence.